Standup paddle boarding AZ – Lake Havasu

 The Voyager is the perfect paddle board if you plan on indulging in long expeditions and coastal cruises on Lake Havasu.
 This is the ultimate touring paddle board.
 Built for adventure, this board is ideal for flatwater paddling.

 The Glider is a solid all around paddle board.
 This board offers a generous amount of width and thickness with a longer template, improving the glide tracking of the board.
-The Glider is thinner, narrower which will give you a more responsive and premium ride.
+The Glider is thinner, narrower which will give you a more responsive and premium ride whether you’re paddling in slow-moving water or fast-moving water.

 - All around